Chapter 1 | In which the weak are smote

-After a beat, Natalie raised her arm and brought her hand across Dahlia's cheek, firmly, as a sickening smack echoed across the parking lot.
+After a beat, Natalie raised her arm and brought her hand across Dahlia’s cheek, firmly, as a sickening smack echoed across the parking lot.
 Another beat later, and Natalie slapped her again, several more times.
-Dahlia's eyes were watering, from emotion and from burning pain, and remained wide with terror.
+Dahlia’s eyes squeezed shut, feeling briefly faint with each strike.

-Natalie took a moment to calm herself before spewing, "Don't think that you can say whatever you want to me and not have it come back to haunt you, you complete waste of a human.
-If you ever think you can be better than me, you better remember this night and think again before I find you again and finish you off.
-How's that for a threat, huh bitch?"
-Her skinny hand slapped down onto Dahlia's neck, threateningly, tightening every moment.
-"So long as you go to this school, I own you.
-Got it?"
+Natalie took a moment to calm herself before spewing, “Don’t think that you can say whatever you want to me and not have it come back to haunt you, you goddamn crazy whore.
+If you ever think you can be better than me, you better remember this night and think twice.
+I am everywhere.
+How’s that for a threat, huh bitch?”
+Her skinny hand slapped over Dahlia’s neck, tightening every moment.
+“So long as you go to this school, I own you and everyone here.
+Got it?”

-Dahlia didn't respond, eyes tightly shut now, wishing for this moment to be a nightmare she'd soon wake up out of.
+Dahlia didn’t respond, eyes still shut, wishing for this moment to be a nightmare she’d soon wake up out of.

 Natalie let her go, after what seemed like several minutes.
 With a wave of her hand, the individual holding Dahlia suddenly dropped his arms and shoved her forward and into the nearby car.
 Just as quickly as they had appeared, they disappeared, back into the truck, and drove away.